SerpentBit/ovl/English/ovl/Geometry/n_polygon_area.md

 |length |No default | int, float | N/A  | The length of the sides of the polygon |
 |amount_of_sides |No default | int | N/A  | The amount of sides of the polygon |

-Returns the area of a polygon with the given amount of sides which are all the given length.
+Returns the area of a regular polygon with a given amount of sides.

 Code example:
 ```